-\section{Application on candidate solar system objects}
+\section{Application on candidate Solar System objects}

-In this section, we apply Fink-FAT on the set of solar system object candidates from Fink.
+In this section, we describe how we applied Fink-FAT on the set of Solar System object candidates from Fink.
 We also report the results from two follow-up campaigns performed to further validate the results.